QuestNetwork/quest-ocean-js/README.md

 ## Description

-Unified API for the QuestNetwork dStack.
+Unified API for PubSub Processes on the QuestNetwork dStack.

 ## Installation & Usage